sandyg6/100-Days-Python-challenge/README.md

 97. Write a program which accepts a string from console and print it in reverse order. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day97.py)
 98.  write a program which accepts a string from console and print the characters that have even indexes. [(code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day98.py)
 99. Write a program which accepts a string from console and print the characters that have even indexes. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day99.py)
+100. Write a program to solve a classic ancient Chinese puzzle: We count 35 heads and 94 legs among the chickens and rabbits in a farm.
+How many rabbits and how many chickens do we have? [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day100.py)